scubiedoo/manifests/README.md

 - `setup`<br>
    contains all scripts that modify the rootfs of the cubiuntu image.
 Each script is executed as `root` inside a chroot-environment which emulates the system like would run on the real cubieboard.

-- `config`<br>
-   contains all config.in files for menuconfig configuration.
-   Furthermore, all default configurations are located in this directory.

 ## API ##